 - Playing Offense to Win

 - DRILLS: TCU's Favorite Hitting Drills

-After spending the last five seasons handling the catchers at the University of Washington, Swanson will join the Santa Clara staff as an assistant coach for the 2018 campaign.
+After spending the last five seasons handling the catchers at the University of Washington, Swanson will join the Twins as the organization's Minor League Catching Coordinator.
 While with the Huskies, he played a pivotal part in two Husky catchers being selected in the top three rounds of the MLB Draft (Austin Rei, Boston Red Sox, 2015; Joey Morgan, Detroit Tigers, 2017).
 One of the top rising catching coaches in the country, Swanson has impressed audiences with his presentations at CatcherCON (2015,2016) and at the ABCA convention (2017).
 His twitter site, @D1catching, is one of the most popular stops for information on developing catchers with nearly 13,000 followers.

 Tanner Swanson's 2018 Topics:

 - Caught Stealing: Catcher Throwing Patterns & Middle Infield Tags

 - High Level Blocking: Winning the Battle of 90 Feet

 - A Comprehensive Approach to Catcher Skill Development